Header Image

 We suspect that, as with symptom testing, there will be no single biomarker that can diagnose ADHD in individuals with sufficient certainty.
 ADHD is a syndrome, which means that symptoms can arise from many different causes.
 From a syndrome perspective, biomarkers are much closer to the causes than the symptoms.
 Therefore, it is still much less likely to find a single unique biomarker that clearly identifies ADHD than a single symptom.

-However, we believe it is entirely possible that an evaluation of a larger number of biomarkers could result in an overall score that can be used for objective diagnosis or to support it .
+However, we believe it is quite possible that an evaluation of a larger number of biomarkers can result in an overall score that can be used for objective diagnostics or to support them .
 This would correspond to the methodology of current diagnostics based on symptoms, in which the achievement of a certain number of symptoms from a larger group is used as a diagnostic criterion.

 However, the fundamental problem with measuring biomarkers is that they can only ever provide a snapshot.
 The results of this snapshot also depend on whether the person with ADHD is experiencing acute stress at the time of measurement or not.
 The usual ADHD diagnosis is therefore correctly based on whether the (stress/ADHD) symptoms exist in the long term, i.e. also outside of acute circumstances that trigger particular stress.